tabbykatz/portfolio/writings/how-to-use-markdown-with-this-blog-engine.md

 # Codeblocks

-Codeblocks are a fun touch, and enable to reader to copy the code with a single click.
+Codeblocks are a fun touch, and enable the reader to copy the code with a single click.
 Here is a simple function:

 ```python